-- For models equipped with a gearbox, move shift lever in park position. - Turn the ignition key in ON position or install key on D.E.
-S.S. post. - Turn ignition key in START position or press the engine START button during 10 seconds. - Release the ignition key or the engine START button. - Release throttle lever completely. - Turn the ignition key to START position or press the engine START button again to allow starting.
+- Engage parking brake. - For models equipped with gearbox, move the shift lever to neutral position. - 3.
+Turn the ignition key in ON position or install key on D.E.S.S. post. - 4.
+Apply full throttle to enable anti-flood mode. - Turn ignition key in START position or press the engine START button during 10 seconds. - 6.
+Release the ignition key or the engine START button. - 7.
+Release throttle lever completely. - Turn the ignition key to START position or press the engine START button again to allow starting.